inindev/visionfive2/README.md

 # visionfive2
-#### *Stock Ubuntu riscv64 Linux for the StarFive VisionFive 2*
+#### *Ubuntu riscv64 Linux for the StarFive VisionFive 2*

-This stock Ubuntu riscv64 Linux image is built directly from official ports packages using the Debian [debootstrap](https://packages.ubuntu.com/mantic/debootstrap) utility.
+This Ubuntu riscv64 Linux image is built directly from official ports packages using the Debian [debootstrap](https://packages.ubuntu.com/mantic/debootstrap) utility, see: https://github.com/inindev/visionfive2/blob/main/ubuntu/make_ubuntu_img.sh#L120

-Being an unmodified [ubuntu-ports](http://ports.ubuntu.com/ubuntu-ports/dists/mantic/main/binary-riscv64/) build, patches are directory available from the Ubuntu repos using the stock **apt** package manager.
+Updaates are supplied from [ubuntu-ports](http://ports.ubuntu.com/ubuntu-ports/dists/mantic/main/binary-riscv64/) repos using the built-in **apt** package manager, see: https://github.com/inindev/visionfive2/blob/main/ubuntu/make_ubuntu_img.sh#L329-L336

-If you want to run out-of-the-box Ubuntu Linux on your StarFive VisionFive 2 riscv64 device, this is the way to do it.
+Note: There are two kernels available in the ```/boot``` directory.
+The 6.5 kernel is supplied by ubuntu and does not currently support nvme.
+The 6.6 kernel in this bundle is from kernel.org and will not get updates from ubuntu.

 <br/>